 - Nespresso USA, Inc. v.
 Williams-Sonoma, Inc. (S.D.N.Y.)
-Representing Nespresso USA in Section 43(a) trade-dress infringement, unfair competition, and false-advertising case concerning retailer’s competing espresso capsules, packaging, and machines.
+Represented Nespresso USA in Section 43(a) trade-dress infringement case concerning retailer’s competing espresso capsules.

 - Goya Foods, Inc. v.
 P-ink Ventures, Inc. (D. Del.)
-Representing Goya in Lanham Act trademark infringement, trademark dilution, and unfair competition case concerning third party’s “Goya-Move” mobile application.
+Represented Goya in Lanham Act trademark infringement, trademark dilution, and unfair competition case concerning third party’s “Goya-Move” mobile application.

 - Osem Food Indus.
 Ltd., et al. v.
 Zetov, Inc. (S.D.N.Y.)
-Representing owner of BAMBA-brand snacks in Lanham Act trademark infringement and unfair competition case against former distributor.
+Represented owner of BAMBA-brand snacks in Lanham Act trademark infringement and unfair competition case against former distributor.

 - Epson America, Inc. v.
 Curtis International Ltd. and Technicolor SA (C.D.
-Cal.).
+Cal.
+2019).
 Represented trademark owner and exclusive licensee in Section 43(a)(1)(B) false-advertising case concerning lumens terminology.